 The psychology major has two degree options: a general program in psychology leading to the B.A. degree in psychology and a plan leading to the B.S. degree that prepares students for graduate studies in experimental psychology, engineering psychology, neuroscience, medicine, etc.

-There is also a biopsychology major (joint program with Department of Biological Sciences) and a dual major in psychology and education for those who wish to teach at the elementary school level.
+There is also a biopsychology major (joint program with Department of Biological Sciences), a behavioral economics major (joint program with the Department of Economics) and a dual major in psychology and education for those who wish to teach at the elementary school level.

 Why major in Psychology?
 See what skills make psychology graduates attractive to employers.